OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Reminders.md

 !!! info "Note"

     The link is an "and" link.
-This means that only if all conditions are met, the reminder email will be triggered.
+This means that only if all conditions are met, the reminder e-mail will be triggered.

 The following criteria can be configured as a condition:

 * **Date of registration**<br>
 Shipping x days, weeks, months or years later<br>
-_Example_: Users will receive additional information about the course 2 days after enrollment.
+_Example_: Users will receive additional information about the course 2 days after enrolment.
 (Provided the other conditions are also met).

 * **Course status**<br>
 Select the status the course must be in for a reminder to be sent.